Terms of Engagement

-- 1.1 These Standard Terms of Engagement (“Terms”) apply to any current engagement and also to any future engagement, whether or not we send you another copy.
-We are entitled to change these Terms from time to time.
-Our relationship with you is governed by New Zealand law and the New Zealand courts have exclusive jurisdiction.
+- These Standard Terms of Engagement (“Terms”) apply to any current engagement and also to any future engagement, whether or not I send you another copy.
+I am entitled to change these Terms from time to time.
+My relationship with you is governed by New Zealand law and the New Zealand courts have exclusive jurisdiction.

-- 2.1 The services we are to provide you (“Services”) are outlined in our Letter of Engagement along with any further instructions that you provide to us in writing or that we record in writing.
+- The services I am to provide you (“Services”) are outlined in my Letter of Engagement along with any further instructions that you provide to me in writing or that I record in writing.

-- 3.3 You agree that we may provide you from time to time with other information that may be relevant to you, such as newsletters and information bulletins.
+- You agree that I may provide you from time to time with other information that may be relevant to you, such as newsletters and information bulletins.
 At any time you may request that these not be sent to you.

 4. Law Society’s Client Care and Service Information

-Whatever legal service we are providing, we must:
+Whatever legal service we are providing, I must:

 - Act competently, in a timely way, and in accordance with the instructions received and arrangements made;

 - Protect and promote your interests and act for you free from compromising influences or loyalties;

 - Discuss with you your objectives and how they should best be achieved;